Information for Healthcare and Social Service Professionals

 - Check out our Louisiana Lead Prevention Video on YouTube if you'd like more information:

 Where can I find more information about lead poisoning and resources for my practice, patients, and clients?

 - Visit our detailed Frequently Asked Questions page or contact us directly.

 - To view our reports, fact sheets, and other data related materials, visit the Partners for Family Health Data Center.

 - The Association of Maternal and Child Health Programs (AMCHP) MCH Lead Toolkit compiles educational, advocacy, and planning resources for public health agencies working to prevent and mitigate maternal and child lead poisoning.

 - Print and share our Lead Campaign for Medical Providers Flyer, which includes information about mandatory lead testing for children.

 - Our Louisiana Healthy Homes Healthcare Provider and Parent 2016-2018 Toolkit provides health education materials around lead poisoning prevention.

 - For more information about making a home or rental property lead-safe through repairs and renovations, check out our Lead Abatement Program.

-- For inforrmation about organizations and services that assist children and youth with special health care needs and their families, including families that have been affected by lead exposure or poisoning, visit our Family Resource Hub.
+- For inforrmation about organizations and services that assist children and youth with special health care needs and their families, including families that have been affected by lead exposure or poisoning, contact our Family Resource Hub.